Embroidery Tips February 04, 2026 12 min read

 Use case: Outlines, lettering, linear patterns.
 If your embroidery design needs structure, this stitch is the damn blueprint.

-Real talk: If you're skipping this, you're building embroidery on sand.
+Pro Tip: If you're skipping this, you're building embroidery on sand.
 Master it.
 Use it.
 Own it.

 2. Running Stitch